ktor-doc-jp/ktor-doc-jp/quickstart/guides/5ssl.md

 {% capture my_include %}{% include docker-sample.md %}{% endcapture %}
 {{ my_include | markdownify }}

-You can find more information about [how to deploy a docker and the Dockerfile in the deploy section](/servers/deploy.html#docker).
+You can find more information about [how to deploy a docker and the Dockerfile](/quickstart/quickstart/docker.html).

 ### Simplified overview